States Sue to Prevent Easier Access to Gun Designs for 3D Printers

 The Federalism Library is an online multimedia collection of articles, books, and podcasts exploring contemporary and classic questions related to federalism.
 It includes material created by the Center for the Study of Federalism, as well as carefully curated information from prominent writers on federalism.

-A group of blue states and other jurisdictions have filed a lawsuit to block the Trump administration's new work requirements for food stamps.
-The…
+A group of twenty states and the District of Columbia have filed a lawsuit to prevent the Trump administration from making designs for 3D-printed…

 2250 to 2262